Blue-Rabbit-Vet/code-challenge/README.md

 ## Setup

-First clone the repository and navigate to the propject folder:
+First clone the repository and navigate to the project folder:

 ```sh
 $ git clone https://github.com/cwg83/blue-rabbit-code-challenge.git